Grades

 The P/D/F option, including the opportunity to uncover a Pass, is only available to undergraduate students in the School of General Studies and not to students in the Postbaccalaureate Premedical Program.

-Due to circumstances brought about by the global pandemic, and later by a strike by graduate student instructors and TAs, the CC-GS Committee on Instruction approved the following exceptions to policies regarding majors and concentrations:
+Due to circumstances considered to be unusually disruptive to conditions for student learning, the CC-GS Committee on Instruction approved the following exceptions to policies regarding majors and concentrations and special concentrations:

 In Spring 2020, all courses in the University were graded on a pass/fail basis.
-Any course in this term earning a grade of "P" can be applied to a major, concentration, or special concentration.
+Any course in this term earning a grade of "P" can be applied to a major, concentration, special concentration, or core course.

-In Fall 2020, students were permitted to use the Pass/D/Fail grading option one time without restriction — i.e., one course in this term earning a grade of "P" can be applied to a major, concentration, or special concentration.
+In Fall 2020, students were permitted to use the Pass/D/Fail grading option one time without restriction — i.e., one course in this term earning a grade of "P" can be applied to a major, concentration, special concentration, or core course.

 Standard P/D/F grading rules apply for summer semesters.
-For Summer 2020 and Summer 2021, like all other summer semesters, P/D/F grading may not be applied for major, concentration, or core classes.
+For Summer 2020 and Summer 2021, like all other summer semesters, P/D/F grading may not be applied for major, concentration, or core courses.

-• Other than the change to the deadline for declaring, typical policies regarding the Pass/D/Fail option remained in place.
-Students could use the Pass/D/Fail option for a maximum of one class in the Spring 2022 semester, and the Pass/D/Fail option could not be used for a class required for a major or concentration and could not be used for a class required for the Core Curriculum.
+In Spring 2022, Fall 2022, Spring 2023, and Fall 2023, typical policies regarding the Pass/D/Fail option remained in place.
+Students could use the Pass/D/Fail option for a maximum of one class, and the Pass/D/Fail option could not be used for a class required for a major, concentration, or special concentration, and could not be used for a class required for the Core Curriculum.

 Uncovering the Mark of Pass